 Create a sleep schedule and try to stick to it as faithfully as you can.
-If you don’t feel rejuvenated after you wake up in the morning, you’re probably not getting enough sleep.
+If you don’t feel rejuvenated after waking up in the morning, you’re probably not getting enough sleep.

-If you feel you’re getting adequate sleep, but still feel sluggish when you get out of bed than you should visit your doctor to see if additional factors may be at play.
+If you feel you’re getting adequate sleep but still feel sluggish when you get out of bed, then you should visit your doctor to see if additional factors may be at play.